MarcelFrank/StockPyrate/setup/setup.md

 ## Step 2 of 2 - edit stockpyrate.py (for parsing your wishlist of stocks)

-To define the stocks to be parsed please enter a list of stock names (as strings) in the first dictionary key of the user's control panel.
+To define the stocks to be parsed please enter a list of stock names (as strings) in the first line of the user's control panel.
 That's it.
 Since it does not ask for stock symbols, rather stock names, just have a look into the dictionaries in functions/stock_userlist.py where all accessible stock names are prefilled.
 Of course, you may enhance the stock_userlist.py by more stocks and give it a try.

 ```
 #________________________________________________________U S E R ' S - C O N T R O L - P A N E L___